vdouet/Reinforcement-Learning/readme.md

 # Reinforcement Learning repository

 This repository contains all the notes from the various courses I took on Reinforcement Learning.
-It also contains RL algorithm implementations in Python and other project code.
+It also contains RL algorithms implementations in Python and other project code.

 ## Courses